 I am trying not to find it insulting

-It is fascinating to find out what two different people recall about the same event.
+It is fascinating to find out what two people recall about the same event.
 There have already been some revelations concerning other mutual friends and I look forward to more.

-4 thoughts on “Back to school
+8 thoughts on “Back to school

 1. On the subject of memory I particularly like this quote from Mark Twain “the older I get the more clearly I remember things that never happened”.
 Memory is a fickle thing!